dssgabriel/sve-string-routines-benchmarks/results/README.md

 ## Benchmark methodology

 Our approach to benchmarking tries to be as straightforward, accurate, and reproducible as possible on different systems.
-All benchmark results presented in this repository were obtained on an AWS Graviton3E CPU (`hpc7g.16xlarge` instance, on kernel `6.2.0.amzn2.aarch64`, and compiled with GCC 12.2.0/ACFL 23.10).
+All benchmark results presented in this repository were obtained on an AWS Graviton3E CPU (`hpc7g.16xlarge` instance, on kernel `6.2.0-1018-aws`, compiled with GCC 12.3.0).

 We benchmark each routine using two sets of sizes:
-1. Short strings: ranging from 1 to 128 Bytes (with increments of 1);
+1. Short strings: ranging from 1 to 128 Bytes (with increments of 1), `-DSHORT_STRS`;
-2. Full sizes: ranging from 128 Bytes to 64 MiB (doubling the size each time).
+2. Full size: ranging from 128 Bytes to 512 MiB (doubling the size each time), `-DFULL_SIZE_RANGE`.

 We can also enable aligned data allocations using the `-DALIGNED_ALLOCS` compile-time flag.